xraypy/xraylarch/doc/xafs/preedge.rst

 internal larch functions, especially :func:`read_ascii`.
 The main XAFS-specific function for pre-edge subtraction and normalization is :func:`pre_edge`.

+This chapter also describes methods for the treatment of XAFS and XANES data including corrections for over-absorption (sometimes confusingly called *self-absorption*) and for spectral convolution and de-convolution.

 The :func:`pre_edge` function
 =================================